addisoncole/Seattlization/README.md

 # Seattlization
-Generative music React app that relies on the [Seattlization-API](https://github.com/addisoncole/Seattlization-API "Seattlization-API") to provide the data that is sonified and visually presented in this project with Tone.js and D3.js.
+Generative music React app that relies on the [Seattlization-API](https://github.com/addisoncole/Seattlization-API "Seattlization-API") to provide the data that is sonified and visually presented in this project with Tone.js and Victory by Formidable.